SoaringGecko/8K-image-search/README.md

 I would like to make a page where you can specify a height/width and then make a search with it... you know instead of using preset sizes... but I don't know how to do that.
 If you would like to help, it would be much appreciated.

 # Things I need help with
-Making a page where you can specify a height/width and then then it will search by it
+Making a page where you can specify a height/width and then then search by it